duaraghav8/dockershrink-cli/README.md

 export OPENAI_API_KEY=<your openai api key>
 dockershrink optimize
 ```

-We **highly recommend** you enable AI for more intelligent & powerful optimizations.

 ### Default file paths
 By default, the CLI looks for the files to optimize in the current directory.